Canadian Foreclosure Process, a professional Canadian Real Estate investor should have a well understanding regarding Foreclosure process in Canada.

 Foreclosure is a legal action that a money-lender can take if the person who borrowed money using a mortgage stops paying back that mortgage.
 The lender is required to get a Court’s permission to foreclose the property.

-The property owner will not lose their property right away when he misses a mortgage payment or makes a late payment.
+With Canadian Foreclosure Process, the property owner will not lose their property right away when he misses a mortgage payment or makes a late payment.
 Lenders try to avoid foreclosing the property if possible, due to the lengthy process involved.
 A lender will probably not start to foreclose until two or three months after the borrower has stopped paying.
 A lender tend to send out letters asking for payment first.
 Then, at the same time, the lender will sue them and start to foreclose.
 In Canada, the foreclosure process is different from province to province.

 Canadian foreclosure process the lender can pursue 2 main ways to recover mortgage debt in Canada:

 a.
 Conducted under the authority and supervision of the Court.

 b.
 The lender must apply and get permission from the court prior to selling the property.

 c.
 A lot of Court involvement for each step

 A lawsuit is involved in the foreclosure process against the borrower and other parties liable.